Learn About Caring for the Spiritual Lives of Children

 Certificate Program Overview

-The Catechesis of the Good Shepherd Certificate Program includes seminars, presentations, and practice:
+The Catechesis of the Good Shepherd Certificate Program includes seminars, presentations, and hands-on practice:

-• Seminars on children’s religious needs and capacities offer an orientation to the biblical and liturgical themes, theological concepts, and pedagogy fundamental to this ministry.
+- Seminars explore children’s spiritual needs and capacities and introduce the biblical and liturgical themes, theological concepts, and pedagogy fundamental to this ministry.

-• Presentations demonstrate the ways that each of the handmade catechetical materials assists children in prayer and meditation.
-They are delivered as they would be for children in the Atrium and intended to facilitate the course participants’ own meditation on the biblical and liturgical themes that feature in our work with children.
+- Presentations demonstrate how handmade catechetical materials support children’s prayer and meditation.
+These are delivered as they would be in the Atrium and are designed to invite your own reflection on key biblical and liturgical themes.

-• Practice includes an introduction to the Atrium environment, hands-on experience with catechetical materials, and the creation of a personal “album”—an individual handbook of presentations for children.
+- Practice includes orientation to the Atrium environment, guided work with materials, and the creation of a personal album—a handbook of CGS presentations for children.

 About the Catechesis of the Good Shepherd